Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *b) The following weapons are forbidden from use by any Corporation Personnel with the exception of authorized Combative Personnel, and any Corporation Personnel will be ordered to respawn, else risk being designated “Kill on Sight”: Plasma Rifles, Laser Rifles, Flamethrowers, Miniguns, RPG-7's, CDX-30 Sniper rifles, Laser pistols, M110 Sniper rifles, and AWM Sniper rifles.*

 *c) All Corporation Personnel may only pick up and carry keycards equal to or lower, in access, than said Corporation Personnel’s default keycard.
 Any keycard may be picked up off the ground given the personnel picking it up immediately respawns or returns the keycard to an employee wielding the proper clearance to keep the card.*

+*d) All Task Force Detachment members reserve the right to request TFD specified weapons be dropped to them, or the holder respawn, this request must be followed.*

+*e) The Task Force Detachment members known as "Nothing To See Here" reserve the right to request any Nova Corporation Member or Security Corporation Member, except for Classification - O or higher, to drop any NTSH weaponry currently in their possession.
+This order must be followed, if not followed the infractor may be terminated or presented to Regulation Department for punishment.*

 7) A Corporation Personnel designated “Kill on Sight” may be terminated in any condition by any Corporation Personnel.